nshid/react-web/README.md

 npm start
 ```

-Visit <http://localhost:3000/> in your browser.
+Visit <http://localhost:3000/> in your browser or check out the [demo](https://codepen.io/nshid/full/zdNKyv).